peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note12>(12)</sup> In interior and architectural design, Y is also known as _light reflectance value_ (LRV), provided the XYZ color is such that Y ranges from 0 for black to 100 for white.</small>

-<small><sup id=Note13>(13)</sup> In some cases, the D50 white point can be more convenient than the D65 white point (which is otherwise usual for sRGB) because:
+<small><sup id=Note13>(13)</sup> In some cases, the D50 white point can be more convenient than the D65 white point (which is otherwise usual for sRGB) for at least two reasons:

-- Calculations relative to the D50 white point can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles.
+- Using the D50 white point can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles.
-- In the printing industry, the D50 illuminant and D50 white point are in wide use; for example, the CIELAB color space in use there is generally based on the D50 white point.</small>
+- The printing industry uses the D50 illuminant and D50 white point widely, including in CIELAB.</small>

 <small><sup id=Note14>(14)</sup> Further details on chromatic adaptation transforms are outside the scope of this document.
 (See also E. Stone, "[The Luminance of an sRGB Color](https://ninedegreesbelow.com/photography/srgb-luminance.html)", 2013.)</small>